What Do Social Sciences Professor Do?

-Job Description & Duties All postsecondary social sciences teachers not listed separately.
+Occupation Description All postsecondary social sciences teachers not listed separately.

-Is There Job Demand for Social Sciences Professors?
+Is There Going to be Demand for Social Sciences Professors?

-In 2016, there was an estimated number of 15,300 jobs in the United States for Social Sciences Professor.
+In the United States, there were 15,300 jobs for Social Sciences Professor in 2016.
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Social Sciences Professor by 2026.
 There will be an estimated 1,300 positions for Social Sciences Professor per year.

 The states with the most job growth for Social Sciences Professor are Utah, Idaho, and Colorado.
 Watch out if you plan on working in North Dakota, Minnesota, or Maine.
 These states have the worst job growth for this type of profession.